Learner logbook exemptions

 - live in an area with a limited road network (for example, an island with a single road around it)

-- will not benefit from driving on the road network, and
+- will not benefit from driving on the road network

 - are not likely to move from the area or have an opportunity to drive a car in an area with a diverse road network.

-If you are granted an exemption, the time you are required to hold your learner licence is extended to a minimum period of two years.
+If you are granted an exemption, the time you are required to hold your learner licence is extended to a minimum period of 2 years.

-The Exemption from logbook requirements information sheet (form F4480) provides further details for interested applicants.
+The exemption from logbook requirements information sheet (F4480) provides further details for interested applicants.

 To apply for an exemption you must:

-Note: If your application for a learner logbook exemption is approved and your circumstances change, you can complete 100 hours of supervised on-road driving and lodge your logbook with the Department of Transport and Main Roads at anytime within the two-year period.
-If you complete and lodge a logbook you must hold your learner licence for a minimum of one year before being eligible to take a practical driving test.
+Note: If your application for a learner logbook exemption is approved and your circumstances change, you can complete 100 hours of supervised on-road driving and lodge your logbook with the department at anytime within the 2-year period.
+If you complete and lodge a logbook you must hold your learner licence for a minimum of 1 year before being eligible to take a practical driving test.